 USC Certificate of Participation worth 14 hours of professional development.

-Carol has spent her life working with children, especially those in deep poverty in South Africa.
-She has worked in many contexts: for child’s rights, in community development, in schools, (Steiner and mainstream) and in government in South Africa, where she was a pivotal member working to establish the Qualifications Framework for the New South Africa.
+In the 1980s, Carol co-founded the Inkanyezi Waldorf school and Baobab Community College teacher training centre in Alexandra Township, Johannesburg, South Africa during Apartheid.
+Carol has spent her life working with children and adults, especially those in deep poverty in South Africa.
+She has worked in many contexts: for child’s rights, in community arts development, in schools, (Steiner and mainstream) and in government in South Africa, where she led innovative transformation in early childhood provision and legislation.

 For more information contact us.